Omkar399/project-z/README.md

 ## Overview

-**Project Z** is your AI-powered personal assistant with true memory!
-It combines clipboard intelligence, calendar awareness, and guardian mode to become your Jarvis-like companion.
-With session memory and long-term learning via Mem0, Project Z remembers your preferences and provides contextual help across all your work.
+**# ProjectZ: Your AI-Powered Memory Companion

+ProjectZ is an intelligent macOS application that acts as your personal AI memory assistant.
+It captures, understands, and intelligently retrieves everything you copy, making your digital life more searchable and accessible.

 ### 🎬 Demo Video